Continuing Education Activity

-A 5 years of age most children can undergo pure tone audiometry.
+A 5 years of age, most children can undergo pure tone audiometry.
 Hearing thresholds are determined by presenting sounds of various frequencies and at various intensities until the quietest sound is reliably detected 50% of the time.
 This test requires a higher level of attention and therefore is rarely done below the age of 5 years.

 Additional investigations will be tailored to the precise clinical picture.
 In syndromic children, chromosomal testing is advised.
 There is also a role for imaging in the form of either computed tomography (CT) or magnetic resonance imaging (MRI)

-Some authors advocate measurement of renal function and testing for connexin-26, which is a marker who sensorineural hearing loss.
+Some authors advocate the measurement of renal function and testing for connexin-26, which is a marker who sensorineural hearing loss.
 In some children, imaging studies may prove useful and detect abnormalities of the cochlea or the cochlear nerve.
 Finally, ECG may be useful in children with Jervell Lange Nelsen syndrome.
 The ECG will reveal a prolonged QT interval, which can lead to syncopal attacks and death.